Canonical quantization of the covariant fields on de Sitter spacetimes: Introduction

 This paper is organized as follows.
-In the next section we present our general theory of covariant fields on curved spacetimes and the method of canonical quantization of a Lagrangian QFT in a given rep..
-The CRs of special relativity and the Wigner theory of the induced UIRs of the Poincar\' e group are discussed in the third section.
+In the next section we present our general theory of covariant fields on curved spacetimes giving the general form of the CRs and their generators.
+In the next section we revisit the method of canonical quantization in a Lagrangian QFT where we can use the mode expansions in a given rep. determined by a set of commuting operators.
+The CRs of special relativity and the Wigner theory of the induced UIRs of the Poincar\' e group are discussed briefly in the fourth section giving as example the free Dirac field.
 The next section is devoted to the theory of covariant fields on de Sitter spacetime, presenting the general form of the generators of the CRs of the de Sitter isometries and the corresponding Casimir operators.
-In the fifth section we concentrate on the Dirac field on de Sitter spacetime giving the fundamental solutions of the free Dirac equation and deriving the generators of the UIRs in momentum rep. and the components of the Pauli-Lubanski operator which helps us to obtain the Casimir operators.
-Moreover, we give the general form of the momentum expansions of the principal conserved observables of QFT discussing briefly their properties.
-Finally, we present our conclusions.
+In the sixth section we concentrate on the Dirac field on de Sitter spacetime giving the fundamental solutions of the free Dirac equation and deriving the generators of the UIRs in momentum rep. and the components of the Pauli-Lubanski operator which help us to obtain the Casimir operators.
+Moreover, we give the general form of the momentum expansions of the principal conserved observables of QFT discussing their properties and the CR-UIR equivalence at this level.
+Finally, we present our concluding remarks.